evgenyneu/SigmaSwiftStatistics/README.md

 ### Population standard deviation

 Computes standard deviation of entire population.

-Returns nil if the argument is an empty array.
+**Note**: Returns nil if the argument is an empty array.

 ```Swift
 Statistics.populationStandardDeviation([1, 12, 19.5, -5, 3, 8])